radupopescu/musl-builder/README.md

 This container can be used to build applications using the *musl* C library to perform a fully static linking.
 It supports C or C++ projects configured with CMake.

 This container is based on Alpine Linux.
-On top of the base *alpine* image it installs the the GCC compilers and CMake.
+On top of the base image it installs the the GCC compilers and CMake.

 ## License and authorship